hagenderouen/mini-chain/README.md

 2. Using Postman, send requests to http://127.0.0.1:5000/
 ### GET methods
 * get_chain - gets the full blockchain
-# mine_block - mines a new block
+* mine_block - mines a new block
 * is_valid - checks if the blockchain is valid

 ## Cryptocurrency 'Hadcoin' Demo
 Connect the blockchain nodes, add transactions, and mine blocks.
-For any blocks added, get consensus by calling /replace_chain.
+For any blocks added, get consensus by calling replace_chain.
 Get the blockchain and check if it is valid.

 1. Run hadcoin_node_[port].py in separate consoles.
 2. Using Postman, send requests to http://127.0.0.1:[port]/